Post to the Maryland Community Colleges Jobs Consortium for FREE

-The staff at Employment Services at The Career and Transfer Resource Center makes every effort to perform checks and due diligence on new employers who register on our database.
+The staff at Employment Services make every effort to perform checks and due diligence on new employers who register on our database.
 However, we ask that you check the following when conducting your job search or responding to job postings:

 The company’s website does not work nor has detailed information about the company.

 The email address for the recruiter is personal and does not correspond to the company’s email on record.
 For example, you may see firstname.lastname@example.org instead of email@example.com.